Creating Local Backups using `rdiff-backup`

 + /home/user/.gnupg

-In order to select only certain files and directories to backup.
+In order to select only certain files and directories to back up.

-The --exclude-if-present .nobackup allows you to easily add a .nobackup file to directories you wish to ignore.
-The --force argument when purging the old backups allows it to remove more than one expired backup in a single run.
+The --exclude-if-present .nobackup option allows you to easily add a .nobackup file to directories you wish to ignore.
+The --force argument when purging old backups allows it to remove more than one expired backup in a single run.

 Listing backup chains: